The Victorian Traditional Owner Cultural Landscapes Strategy, authored by Victorian Traditional Owners, was launched on 27 August 2021.

-The Cultural Landscapes Strategy will serve a vitally important role in providing direction to the Victorian Government about how to enable Traditional Owner self-determination in land management.
+The Cultural Landscapes Strategy serves a vitally important role in providing direction to the Victorian government about how it can enable and empower Traditional Owner self-determination in land management.

-The Federation of Victorian Traditional Owner Corporations is facilitating development of the Cultural Landscapes Strategy with Traditional Owner Corporations and Traditional Owner knowledge holders.
+The Federation of Victorian Traditional Owner Corporations (FVTOC) has facilitated the coordination of the Cultural Landscapes Strategy with Traditional Owner Corporations and Traditional Owner knowledge holders.